 Population protocols have been studied from various points of view, such as expressive power \cite{journals/dc/AngluinAER07}, verification complexity \cite{conf/concur/EsparzaGMW18}, time to convergence \cite{conf/wdag/AngluinAE06,conf/wdag/DotyS15}, privacy \cite{conf/opodis/Delporte-GalletFGR07}, impact of different interaction scheduling \cite{conf/opodis/ChatzigiannakisDFMS09} etc. Multiple related models have been introduced.
 Some of them change or restrict the communication structure: this is the case for immediate, delayed, and queued transmission and observation \cite{journals/dc/AngluinAER07}, as well as for broadcast protocols \cite{conf/lics/EmersonN98}.
 Some explore the implications of adding limited amounts of storage (below the usual linear or polynomial storage permitted in traditional distributed protocols): this is the case for community protocols \cite{Guerraoui07abstract} (which allow an agent to recognise a constant number of other agents), PALOMA \cite{journals/corr/abs-1004-3395} (permitting logarithmic amount of local storage), mediated population protocols \cite{journals/tcs/MichailCS11} (giving some constant amount of common storage to every pair of agents), and others.

 The original target application of population protocols and related models is modelling networks of restricted sensors, starting from the original paper \cite{conf/podc/AngluinADFP04} on population protocols.
-On the other hand, verifying distributed algorithms also benefits from translating the algorithms in question or their parts into a restricted setting, as most problems are undecidable in the unrestricted case.
+On the other hand, verifying distributed algorithms benefits from translating the algorithms in question or their parts into a restricted setting, as most problems are undecidable in the unrestricted case.
 Both applications motivate study of fault tolerance.
 Some papers on population protocols and related models \cite{conf/dcoss/Delporte-GalletFGR06,Guerraoui07abstract,Angluin08asimple,Guerraoui_namestrump} consider questions of fault tolerance, but in the context of expressive power the fault is typically expected to be either a total agent failure or a Byzantine failure.